I'm Daniel Scott an Acupuncturist Herbalist and Qi Gong teacher

 - Gastro-intestinal disorders, including irritable bowel syndrome, chronic constipation, ulcerative colitis

-- Gynecological conditions, including pre-menstrual syndrome and dysmenorrheal, endometriosis, infertility
+- Gynaecological conditions, including pre-menstrual syndrome and dysmenorrheal, endometriosis, infertility

 - Chronic fatigue syndromes, whether with a background of viral infection or in other situations

-- Respiratory conditions, including asthma, bronchitis, and chronic coughs, allergic and perennial rhinitis and sinusitis
+- Respiratory conditions, including asthma, bronchitis, chronic coughs, allergic and perennial rhinitis and sinusitis

 - Rheumatological conditions (e.g. osteoarthritis and rheumatoid arthritis)